aleph2c/miros/doc/zero_to_one.rst

 Zero To One
 ===========
+This is not a 5 minute blog read.
+If you want to learn how statecharts work, this is your one stop shop, it will take you from 0 to 1, but it will require you to focus and actually work through the examples.

-I'm going to try and show how a miros statecharts work, without using technical-language.
+I'll first try and show how a miros statecharts work, without using technical-language.
 To do this, I'll tell you a story about some characters interacting in a little universe.
+Then I'll show you how to make a reactive toaster oven.

 The story will have some pictures, which I have created using a UML drawing tool.
 The images are intended to get someone who hasn't seen UML before, comfortable looking at statecharts drawn this way.
 These pictures will act as a bridge between the story and how to program a statechart.
-If an image is too small in your browser, click on it to open it as a full-sized pdf.
+(If an image is too small in your browser, click on it to open it as a full-sized pdf.)

-If you find the story is confusing, don't worry, a concrete and straightforward statechart `example <zero_to_one-a-simple-example>`_ will follow it.
+If you find the story is confusing, don't worry, a concrete and straightforward statechart :ref:`example <zero-to-one-a-simple-example>` will follow it.
 With each reading, the statechart mechanics should become more clear for you.

 .. admonition:: Scott Volk: 2018-09-09